MIT-LCP/eicu-code/content/help.md

 We therefore encourage eICU-CRD users to work together as a community.
 Please read [our notes on how to get involved](/community/contributing/) for further information.

+## How can I get help with my analysis?

+If you are seeking advice for a specific question, we would suggest raising an issue on the [eICU Code Repository](https://github.com/MIT-eICU/eicu-code/issues).

+## How do I raise an issue on the eICU Code Repository?

+To raise an issue, first navigate to the [eICU Code Repository](https://github.com/MIT-eICU/eicu-code/issues).
+After logging in to GitHub, click "New issue", add a title and description of the problem, and then select the "Submit new issue" button.

+Public discussion reaches a larger audience, enables wider discourse, and reduces workload on our laboratory.
+One exception is where a topic is sensitive, for example relating to patient health information. **If you need to raise a private issue, please contact us using the method noted below.**

 # Contact us

 Where possible we encourage public discussion via the methods described on the eICU Collaborative Research Database [Community page](/community/contributing/).